bablokb/circuitpython-vameter/README.md

 The user-specific configuration file `src/user_config.py` is not part of the repository.
 Copy `src/def_config.py` and keep only variables you actually change.

+**Note: starting with version 04/2025, the format of the configuration file has changed.** Be sure to update any exiting user-specific configuration files to match the format of `src/def_config.py`.

 Usage